The South Entrance

 In addition to solving many of the problems the city was experiencing, the entrance has become the landmark that we proposed and were hoping for.

-“Our architectural main idea of a collective roof is based on a concept of creating a sequence between the top and the bottom.
-The characteristic roof has a neutral and square plan shape, which is carefully modified in each section.
-The combination of a vaulted bottom and a curved top in the direction of the tracks creates associations with both motion and the softly undulating topography of the City Park”, says Patrik Ekenhill.
+“Our main architectural idea of a collective roof builds on a sequence between the top and bottom.
+The characteristic roof has a neutral, square plan shape.
+Each section is carefully modified to create variation.
+A vaulted bottom meets a curved top in the direction of the tracks.
+This combination evokes a sense of motion and echoes the softly undulating topography of the City Park,” says Patrik Ekenhill.

 The new entrance transformed an anonymous backside of the station into another front entrance.